w2ll2am/AIxLaw/README.md

  * Taran Molloy
  * William Yu

- The AIxLAW project repo can not be copied, distributed, or used in any fashion without the express permission of all authors listed above.
+ The AIxLAW project repo can not be copied, distributed, run, or used in any fashion without the express permission of all authors listed above.